-Inpatients: Published data for Quarter 2 2015/16 (up to August) shows the Trust has dropped 1% on the inpatient positive recommendation rate to equal with the national average, but remains above the rate for the NHS England West Midlands region.
+Inpatients: Published data for Quarter 3 2015/16\ shows the Trust has increased 1% on the inpatient positive recommendation rate and is above the national average and NHS England West Midlands region.

-A&E: During Quarter 2 2015/16 (as published up to August) the Trust has stayed at just below the national average positive recommendation rate, but above the NHS England West Midlands region rate.
+A&E: During Quarter 3 2015/16\ the Trust has stayed at just below the national average positive recommendation rate, but above the NHS England West Midlands region rate.